-The buying time argument: "In delaying emissions, we buy time to avert these delayed emissions."
+The buying time argument:

+"In delaying emissions, we buy time to avert these delayed emissions."

-The static time-horizon argument: "Delaying emissions reduces their cumulative impacts between the present and a fixed point in the future."
+The static time-horizon argument:

+"Delaying emissions reduces their cumulative impacts between the present and a fixed point in the future."

-The social time preference argument: "We should value the welfare of today's society higher than that of tomorrows."
+The social time preference argument:

+"We should value the welfare of today's society higher than that of tomorrows."

 The next chapters will explore each of these arguments in turn.

 A fourth argument of note considers the value of delaying emissions insofar as the delay avoids triggering climate tipping points (e.g. disintegration of polar ice sheets, shifting monsoon rains or dieback of the Amazon rainforest).
-These tipping points are understood to be triggered by specific levels of global warming, with this warming correlated to the peak concentration of greenhouse gases in the atmosphere.
-However, both the exact thresholds for these tipping points and the timing of peak greenhouse gas concentrations are difficult to predict with precision.
-While these uncertainties limit the ability to accurately quantify the benefits of delaying emissions, the broader argument highlights the importance of reducing the total volume of emissions.
-This argument will not be explored further in this report.
+Albeit these thresholds are hard to predict.
+This argument has not been considered further within this report and may be picked up in the future.